copcio/copcio.github.io/DRAFT-SPEC.md

   from ept.json is stored in the LAS file header and LAS VLRs.
 - COPC currently provides no support for [ept-sources.json](https://entwine.io/entwine-point-tile.html#ept-sources).
-  File metadata support may be added in the future the future.
+  File metadata support may be added in the future.
-- COPC only supports LAZ point formats and does not support binary or zstandard point arrangement.
+- COPC only supports the LAZ point format and does not support binary or zstandard point arrangements.
 - COPC chunks store only point data as LAZ.
-When stored as LAZ, EPT uses complete LAZ files including the LAS header and perhaps supplementary data.
+When stored as LAZ, EPT uses complete LAZ files including the LAS header and perhaps VLRs.